bytebl33d/bytebl33d.github.io/_posts/2024-02-20-proxmox-homelab-part1.md

 Now we need to restart pfSense to persist the firewall rules.
 From the navigation bar select `Diagnostics -> Reboot`.
 Once pfSense boots up you will be redirected to the login page.

 # Conclusion
 At this point, we have sucessfully setup our firewall rules and segmented our network.
-The next step is to setup our virtual machines and add them to the internal network by selecting the right bridge interface in Proxmox when creating the VM.
+The next step is to setup some virtual machines and add them to the internal network by selecting the right bridge interface in Proxmox.
+In the next part we will configure the Active Directory environment and introduce a few common vulnerabilities.